weller0246/liferay-portal/readme/BREAKING_CHANGES.markdown

 ### What changed?

-- MySQL connector has been upgraded to version 8.0.29.
-It is forced to use protocol TLSv1.2 for MySQL because the new default MySQL connector after version 8.0.28 drops the old SSL connection protocols, which include TLSv1 and TLSv1.1.
-(FYI, https://dev.mysql.com/doc/refman/8.0/en/encrypted-connection-protocols-ciphers.html)
+- MySQL connector has been upgraded to version 8.0.29, it is forced to use protocol TLSv1.2 because it does not support TLSv1 and TLSv1.1 any more.
+(See https://dev.mysql.com/doc/refman/8.0/en/encrypted-connection-protocols-ciphers.html)

 ### Who is affected?

-- For the clients who use MySQL with version less than 5.7.28 (FYI, https://dev.mysql.com/doc/refman/5.7/en/server-system-variables.html#sysvar_tls_version) locally, if they use the auto-downloaded MySQL connector on DXP U37 or higher, or they manually have installed MySQL connector 8.0.28 or higher, then they will be affected.
+- For the clients who use MySQL with version less than 5.7.28, and if they use the auto-downloaded MySQL connector on DXP U37 or higher, or they manually installed MySQL connector 8.0.28 or higher.

 ### How should I update my code?

-1. Clients can use newer versions of MySQL with version >= 5.7.28.

-1. If clients still want to use MySQL with version < 5.7.28, they may need to set the protocol to TLSv1.2 manually, because older MySQL with version < 5.7.28 do not set TLSv1.2 by default.
-   - Here is the documentation for setting up TLS version: https://dev.mysql.com/doc/refman/5.7/en/encrypted-connection-protocols-ciphers.html#encrypted-connection-supported-protocols
+Upgrade MySQL to 5.7.28 or higher or set the protocol to TLSv1.2 manually (See https://dev.mysql.com/doc/refman/5.7/en/encrypted-connection-protocols-ciphers.html#encrypted-connection-supported-protocols).

 ### Why was this change made?
-- Use of library MySQL Connector/J has known vulnerability in version 8.0.21, and we need to upgrade it to version 8.0.28 and above.
-However, MySQL Connector/J with version 8.0.28 and above removes TLSv1 and TLSv1.1 SSL connection protocols, and TLSv1.2 or TLSv1.3 are required for SSL connection to MySQL.
-Therefore, we may need to set up TLSv1.2 or TLSv1.3 manually, if they are not set up by default in older MySQL versions.
+- This change was made due to security vulnerability.